Integrate a Third-Party Identity Provider

 ```

-From here, the client sends `Authorization: Bearer <Spree JWT>` on every subsequent Store API call.
-When the JWT expires (default: 1 hour), the client hits `POST /api/v3/store/auth/refresh` with the refresh token to rotate both.
+From here, the client sends `Authorization: Bearer <Spree JWT>` on every subsequent call.
+When the JWT expires (default: 1 hour), it rotates via the refresh endpoint — the Store API takes the refresh token in the body of `POST /api/v3/store/auth/refresh`; the Admin API drives `POST /api/v3/admin/auth/refresh` entirely from the cookie (see [Admin Auth & Cookie Refresh](/api-reference/admin-api/authentication)).

 import { createClient } from '@spree/sdk'